MicrosoftDocs/azure-docs/articles/ai-services/openai/concepts/models.md

 ### Assistants (Preview)

 For Assistants you need a combination of a supported model, and a supported region.
 Certain tools and capabilities require the latest models.
-Some models are only available in Azure OpenAI Studio and the API, and are unavailable in Azure AI Studio.
+Some models are only available in Azure OpenAI studio and the API, and are unavailable in Azure AI studio.

 | Region | `gpt-35-turbo (0613)` | `gpt-35-turbo (1106)` | `gpt-4 (0613)` | `gpt-4 (1106)` | `gpt-4 (0125)` |
 |-----|---|---|---|---|---|